MrPerruche/BRCI/Doc/BRICKS.md

 ### `DisplayColor`
 This property correspond to the display's digits color.
 It is a list of 3 unsigned 8-bit int values in the following order : `[HUE (u8), SATURATION (u8), VALUE (u8)]`.
+It may also instead be a 6 bytes long integer : `0xHHSSVV`.

 ### `ExitLocation`
 This property correspond to custom exit location (if enabled).